Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Step two: make sure you have about an hour.

 What’s Wealthsimple Tax?
 It’s is an interactive website where you fill in some blanks and answer a series of questions.
-Think of it like filling out a personality quiz on BuzzFeed except at the end you’ve done your taxes and the government usually sends you some money.
+Think of it like filling out a personality quiz on BuzzFeed, except at the end you don’t find out which Disney princess or “Friends” character you’re most like; instead, you’ve done your taxes and the government sends you back some money if you’re eligible.
 If you have a simple return, the whole process takes, on average, about 30 minutes and just about everyone finishes in about an hour.

 Step three: get all those documents you’d normally bring to your tax guy's office.